demalexx/timesheets/README.md

 * Can open ticket, that's under cursor, in browser;
 * Can checkout and commit timesheets from Sublime Text (using Sublime's Build System);
-* Help add new timesheet lines using single shortcut key.
+* Help add new timesheet lines using single shortcut key;
+* Show how much time is worked today in status bar.

 ![Screenshot](images/screenshot.png)